scutee418/Chalearn2021code/README.md

 # 1. get slowonly_addvalset_addtestsetv1_detect_depth_epoch60.npy
 bash inference_scripts/slowonly_detect_depth.sh
 then we will get the inference score "slowonly_addvalset_addtestsetv1_detect_depth_epoch60.npy" and prediction result in folder "val_result"
-Note that the inference score is used to perform the model fusion later
+Note that the inference score is used to perform the final model fusion We take 1 hour with 3 GTX1080TI to perform this inference

 # 2. get slowonly_addvalset_addtestsetv1_detect_RGB_epoch92.npy
 bash inference_scripts/slowonly_detect_RGB.sh